 - Toys & games

-Facebook Marketplace mostly deals in local sales of one-off items, and we don’t have a ton of helpful data on what sells and what doesn’t.
-But that doesn’t mean we have to guess as to what will sell—we can just look to see what works on other marketplaces like eBay and Amazon.
+Facebook Marketplace mostly deals in local sales of one-off items, so we don’t have a ton of helpful data on what sells and what doesn’t.
+But that doesn’t mean we have to guess as to what will sell — we can just look to see what works on other marketplaces like eBay and Amazon.

 There are shortcuts to estimating profitability, as well as a variety of ecommerce business tools available that handle all the heavy lifting.
 One such tool is Jungle Scout.
 Its powerful features like Product Database and Keyword Scout analyze Amazon sales data to reveal profitable opportunities with just a few clicks.
-And while Jungle Scout’s product research tools are built for the Amazon marketplace, the insights they provide are transferable to Facebook Marketplace.
+And while the product research tools are built for Amazon, the insights they provide are transferable to Facebook Marketplace.

 Let’s talk about the three main points to consider when doing product research for any ecommerce marketplace: profitability, demand, and competition.

-If you set up shipping on your listing, Facebook will only charge you a small 5% selling fee.
+If you set up shipping on your listing, Facebook will only charge you a 5% selling fee or a flat fee of $0.40 for shipments of $8.00 or less.
 This fee is there to cover the cost of the payment processing for using their checkout system.

-For example, if you sell an item for $10, Facebook will charge you a $0.50 selling fee.
+For example, if you sell and ship an item for $10, Facebook will charge you $0.50.

 - eBay fees: ~14% + shipping